Accepting intern and practicum students for 2025.

 • Time management (Failing to meet deadlines for school).

 Difficulties at work and in your personal life may be associated with ADHD.
 Struggling with ADHD as an adult can lead to difficulties with everyday life responsibilities.
-As we age, the hyperactivity tends to turn into disorganization, depression and/or distractibility.
+As we age, the hyperactivity tends to turn into disorganization, depression, and/or distractibility.
 This can lead to defeat and shame.
-Some of these symptoms may be present if you are an adult dealing with ADHD include:
+Some of these symptoms may be present if you are an adult dealing with ADHD, including:

 • Poor attention to detail.